efkirmizi/e-commerce/README.md

 # Top 3 Endpoints
 ## /text_search
-- Understands and refines user queries using Gemini 2.5 Pro for searching products and does semantic search using word embeddings.
+- Understands and refines user queries using Gemini 2.5 Pro for searching products and does semantic search using word embeddings, returns 10 most relevant results.
 ## /voice_search
 - Uses Google's Speech-To-Text model to write the audio transcript then sends it to /text_search
 ## /products/{product_id}/ai_analysis
-- Analyzes specific product's comments using sentiment analysis, summarizes good and bad aspects of the product according to commments.
+- Analyzes specific product's comments using sentiment analysis, gives a comments score, summarizes good and bad aspects of the product according to commments.
 - Recommend https://kumulala.xyz/products/2/ai_analysis since it has dummy comments.

 ---